 Briggs in Burnet County, Texas — The American South (West South Central)

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-The Community of Briggs (was approx. 1.7 miles away but has been reported missing. ); Briggs State Bank (approx. 2 miles away); Mahomet-Sycamore Springs Community (approx. 3.1 miles away); Mount Horeb Lodge (approx. 3.2 miles away); Mahomet Cemetery (approx. 3.3 miles away); Smart-McCormick Home (approx. 3.9 miles away); Gabriel Mills (approx. 5.6 miles away); Andice Baptist Church (approx. 6.4 miles away).
+At The Community of Briggs (about 300 feet away, measured in a direct line); DeWolfe-Dillingham Community Cemetery (approx. 0.9 miles away); Prairie View Cemetery (approx. 2 miles away); Mahomet-Sycamore Springs Community (approx. 4.7 miles away); Mount Horeb Lodge (approx. 4.7 miles away); Mahomet Cemetery (approx. 5 miles away); Gillum Cemetery (approx. 5.3 miles away); Smart-McCormick Home (approx. 5.7 miles away).
 Touch for a list and map of all markers in Briggs.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on February 18, 2010, by Keith Peterson of Cedar Park, Texas.
-This page has been viewed 669 times since then and 29 times this year.
-Photos: 1, 2, 3. submitted on February 18, 2010, by Keith Peterson of Cedar Park, Texas. • Bill Pfingsten was the editor who published this page.
+This page was last revised on February 17, 2021.
+It was originally submitted on February 13, 2010, by Keith Peterson of Cedar Park, Texas.
+This page has been viewed 1,048 times since then and 94 times this year.
+Photos: 1, 2. submitted on February 13, 2010, by Keith Peterson of Cedar Park, Texas.
+3. submitted on May 13, 2017, by Richard Denney of Austin, Texas.
+4. submitted on December 15, 2011, by Richard Denney of Austin, Texas.
+5, 6. submitted on May 13, 2017, by Richard Denney of Austin, Texas. • Bill Pfingsten was the editor who published this page.